Jeevan-Viraj/Amazon-food-reviews-dataset-analysis-using-Machine-learning-models/README.md

 ###### Conclusions:
 1. Naive Bayes is much faster algorithm than KNN
 2. The performance of bernoulli naive bayes is way much more better than multinomial naive bayes.
-3. Best F1 score is acheived by BOW featurization which is 0.9342
+3. Best F1 score is acheived by TFIDF featurization which is 0.906
 <hr>

 ### Logistic Regression